alexspark21/nft-marketplace/README.md

 This project is [released as an npm module](https://www.npmjs.com/package/@0xcert/ethereum-erc721).
 You must install it using the `npm` command:

 ```
-$ npm install @0xcert/ethereum-erc721@2.0.0
+$ npm install @alexspark21/nft-marketplace@2.0.0
 ```

 ### Source

-*This is the recommended installation method if you want to improve the `0xcert/ethereum-erc721` project.*
+*This is the recommended installation method if you want to improve the `alexspark21/nft-marketplace` project.*

 Clone this repository and install the required `npm` dependencies:

 ```
-$ git clone git@github.com:0xcert/ethereum-erc721.git
+$ git clone git@github.com:alexspark21/nft-marketplace.git
-$ cd ethereum-erc721
+$ cd nft-marketplace
 $ npm install
 ```